Skennars Head, New South Wales

-Skennars Head is a town located in the Northern Rivers Region of New South Wales.
+Skennars Head is a town in the Northern Rivers Region of New South Wales.
 It sits within the Ballina Shire local government area and is 7 km from the regional centre of Ballina.

 It is on the lands of the Bundjalung people, who are the traditional owners of this region.

 Origin of place name

 Skennars Head is named after the nearby headland of the same name which was named for John Frederick Skenner who selected this land in the 1840s.
 Skennar is considered one of the earliest pioneers in the lower Richmond area and he erected one of the first sugar mills in the region in 1869; he was also involved in timber milling and grew and manufactured arrowroot.